mosen/ccp-recipes/README.md

     You should check the PDApp.log file to get to the real cause of the problem.

 - You may see an error if there is a new CCP update pending.
 You will need to launch CCP manually to perform the update before you can proceed.

-- CCP will quit immediately if a package with the same version already exists in the output folder.
-    This processor should detect the existence of those files and skip packaging if this is the case.

 ## Processor Reference